Things to Do in Cork with Kids: 2-Day Family Guide

 For more thoughts on bringing car seats, read our Traveling with Car Seats post.

-We had a rental car, but to be honest at the time we booked our Cork hotel we had never driven on the left-hand side of the road before, so we were a bit hesitant to book a hotel in Central Cork.
+We had a rental car, but to be honest at the time we booked our Cork hotel we had never driven on the left-hand side of the road before, so we were a bit hesitant to book a hotel in central Cork.
 After seeing the prices, that gave us extra incentive to book a place on the outskirts of Cork.

 We ended up booking a Family Room at the Great National Commons Inn Hotel on the northern outskirts of Cork.
 It wasn’t the Four Seasons by any stretch, but it was nice, clean and affordable.
 It was also right in the middle of the places we wanted to visit, being a 10 minute drive to the Cork City Gaol and 10 minutes from the Blarney Castle.
+(As of this update, our hotel is temporarily closed).

 Where to Eat in Cork with Kids